 Administrative management and future potential:

-Manual health checks for statutory and private health insurance companies were yesterday - today the keyword is artificial intelligence!
+Manual health checks for statutory and private health insurance were yesterday - today the keyword is artificial intelligence!

 Health insurance status quo

 Wrong decisions in the health examination when changing or taking out health insurance can have far-reaching consequences.
 Based on the medical history, the risk of an illness is estimated and the corresponding premium amount is calculated, or private health insurers may refuse to accept an application .
 Applications may be falsely rejected or accepted.
 Can automated data processing by AI-supported systems simplify decision-making bases, reduce sources of error and relieve all parties involved?